-

 Briefly detail key anti-money laundering requirements.

 The key anti-money laundering legislation is the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act).
 This is supplemented by the Anti-Money Laundering and Counter-Terrorism Financing Rules Instrument 2007 (No 1) and the Anti-Money Laundering and Counter-Terrorism Financing Rules 2025 (the AML/CTF Rules).
-The AML/CTF Act and AML/CTG Rules set out various requirements and prohibitions aims at prohibiting and restricting money laundering and terrorism financing in Australia.
-The regulator, AUSTRAC, is established by the ACL/CTF Act and monitors and enforces the controls set out in the AML/CTF Act and AML/CTF Rules.
-Gambling (excluding the provision of a lottery service) is considered a “designated service” under the AML/CTF Act.
-As a result, licensed gambling operators are considered “reporting entities” and are subject to obligations under the AML/CTF laws.
-These include:
+The AML/CTF Act and AML/CTF Rules set out various requirements and prohibitions that are aimed at prohibiting and restricting money laundering and terrorism financing in Australia.
+The regulator, AUSTRAC, is established by the AML/CTF Act and monitors and enforces the controls set out in the AML/CTF Act and AML/CTF Rules.
+Gambling (excluding the provision of a lottery service) is included as a “designated service” under the AML/CTF Act and therefore, licensed gambling operators are therefore considered “reporting entities” which are subject to obligations under the AML/CTF laws.
+These obligations include:

 - enrolling with AUSTRAC;